1. How about Study in Denmark?

 You will in some cases need to exchange your foreign driving licence for a Danish driving licence.
 Complete details about driving license system in Denmark can be found in following link: Click Here

-You should wait to apply for a tax card and a Danish personal tax number until 60 days or less before you start working.
-We are unable to process your application if there are more than 60 days until your employment begins.
+You should wait to apply for a tax card and a Danish personal tax number until 1 month before you start working.
 More Details

 About your tax system for each year including outstanding tax and more like personal assistance can get from this link: Click Here